VEuPathDB/StaticContent/content/common/webinars/webinars.md

   <div class="anchor"><a name="release"></a></div>
   <details closed>
     <summary><h3>Releases</h3></summary>
-    <p><b>Release webinars focus on what is new in each release of the VEuPathDB project, including new datasets, demonstrations of searches and features, and a question-answer session.</b></p>
+    <p>Release webinars focus on what is new in each release of the VEuPathDB project, including new datasets, demonstrations of searches and features, and a question-answer session.</p>

 <br>
     <ul>